César González Martínez: Foreign Service

 González served as Ambassador of Venezuela in Mexico, 1943–1945; Ambassador in Ecuador, 1945; Venezuela Delegate at the Interamerican Conference for Matters of War and Peace, 1945; Chief of the Political Section at United Nations 1946–1950; Ambassador of Venezuela at the United Nations 1950–1952; Ambassador of Venezuela to the United States 1952–1958; Venezuela Delegate for the X Interamerican Conference in Caracas 1954; Representative for the Venezuelan President at the Interamerican Nations Conference and President of the Conference, 1956.

 Statues of Simon Bolivar

 González promoted the commissioning of statues, busts, and plaques of Simon Bolivar in the countries where he served as a diplomat.
 Such was the case of the equestrian statue in Mexico City (1944).
-González expressed appreciation for the president of Venezuela who approved his suggestion to provide all the cities and towns that had the name of Bolívar with a bronze bust, plaque, or statue in Simon Bolivar's honor.
-In the United States fourteen settlements have the name of Bolívar.
-The project included commissioning sculptor Felix de Weldon, of the Iwo Jima Memorial, to create the Equestrian of Simón Bolívar in Washington D.C.
+González expressed appreciation for the president of Venezuela, who approved his suggestion to provide all the cities and towns that had the name of Bolívar with a bronze bust, plaque, or statue in Simon Bolivar's honor.
+In the United States, fourteen settlements are named Bolívar.
+The project included commissioning sculptor Felix de Weldon of the Iwo Jima Memorial to create the Equestrian of Simón Bolívar in Washington D.C.

 Activities as consulter, advisor, and historian

-During his seven-year stay in Mexico (1958–1965) he served as legal advisor to the Mexican Housing Institute and Official Chronicler of Distrito Capacho, Estado Táchira.
+During his seven-year stay in Mexico (1958–1965), he served as legal advisor to the Mexican Housing Institute and Official Chronicler of Distrito Capacho, Estado Táchira.